 Do you have a dog who steals your spot every time you get up?
 You are snuggled up together watching Netflix and you get up to get snacks.
 When you come back, your sweet pooch is sprawled out on the couch right where you were sitting.
-Or perhaps, you are sitting in your reading chair and get up for a few minutes to get something, and bam, she leaps from her little blanket on the floor right onto your recliner.
 This can be both cute and annoying.
-If it becomes a pattern, you may wonder why your dog always takes over your favorite spot.

 Your dog may want to sit in a place you were just sitting for a variety of reasons.
-Some of it depends on how long your dog has lived with you, his past experiences, and his personality.
+Some of it depends on how long your dog has lived with you, past experiences, and personality.
+Others reasons have to do with the social behavior of pack animals as well as affection, safety and comfort:

 Your Seat is The Throne